Medical Device Registration under UK MHRA: UKCA Marking Requirements, UK Responsible Person, and More

 The New UKCA and UKNI Marks

-Starting January 1, 2021, medical device manufacturers will be able to apply a new UK Conformity Assessed (UKCA) Mark to their device labeling for products sold in England, Wales, and Scotland.
+Medical device manufacturers must apply a new UK Conformity Assessed (UKCA) Mark to their device labeling for products sold in England, Wales, and Scotland.
 This means that if you have a current, valid Declaration of Conformity or CE Marking certificate, you automatically meet UKCA mark requirements.
 However, you will not need to modify your existing labeling to add the UKCA mark until July 1, 2023.
 After this date UKCA it will be mandatory, but dual labels with the CE and UKCA Marks will be acceptable.

 As for new devices, a UK Conformity Assessment Body will need to a conduct an assessment for compliance with the UKCA mark requirements.
 Existing UK Notified Bodies under the European MDD most likely will continue to be designated for UKCA conformity assessment according to CE Marking.
 However, note the conformity assessment will be against the UK medical device regulations, which follow the MDD.